-Financial liabilities are classified, at initial recognition, as financial liabilities at FVTPL loans and perappropriate.
-All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and net of directly attributable transaction costs.
+Financial liabilities are classified, at initial recognition, as financial liabilities at FVTPL, loans and borrowings and payables as appropriate.
+All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.